There’s no place like home, except when home is caught in a whirling tornado of foolishness

 But, like Glinda, I realize that you won’t simply believe.
 Fortunately, convincing you is not the point of this book anyway.
 Instead, it hopes to surmount the internecine tornado spun up by media, politics and popular culture so you might consider ten significant habits that may help pave a path to wiser action.
 As such, this road winds through quite a diverse range of topics, some bright and sunlit, and others more darkly brooding.

-So, put the Ruby Reds aside, watch Glinda float off in her sparkly bubble while gently pressing a tissue to her bloody nose, and keep an eye pealed for those flying monkeys.
+So, put on your Ruby Reds slippers, watch Glinda float off in her sparkly bubble while gently pressing a tissue to her bloody nose, and keep an eye pealed for those flying monkeys.
+They each carry a pin for bursting the tornadic bubbles of foolishness that are in such abundance now.

 We’re not in Kansas anymore.
 You’ll just have to follow the Yellow Brick Road.